coocood/qbs/README.md

 * 2013.05.22: fixed memory leak issue.
 * 2013.05.23: Breaking change, improved performance up to 100%, removed deprecated methods, make Db and Tx field unexported.
 * 2013.05.25: Added `QueryStruct` method to do raw SQL query and fill the result into struct or slice of struct.
- Added support for define custom table/struct and column/filed name convertion function, so you are not forced to use snake case in database.
+ Added support for defining custom table/struct and column/field name convertion function, so you are not forced to use snake case in database.
 * 2013.05.27: dropped go 1.0 support, only support go 1.1, changed to use build-in sql.DB connection pool.
 * 2013.05.29: Added `Iterate` method for processing large data without loading all rows into memory.
+* 2013.08.03: Fixed a bug that exceeds max_prepared_stmt_count

 ##Features